MeaneyLab/PRSoS/README.md

                         summary-level data.
 For example, this would be applied to odds ratios to get log odds or the beta values of logistic regression.
-  --no_check_ref        Adding this option tells the script to not check
+  --no_check_ref        Adding this option disables checking reference alleles
-                        reference allele when determining genotype calls.
+                        between GENO and GWAS when determining genotype calls.
-                        Default is checking.
+                        When this is used, first allele column in GENO and GWAS will be used for scoring.
   --app_name APP_NAME   Give your spark application a name.
 Default is PRS.
   --sample_file SAMPLE_FILE
                         Path and name of the file that contain the sample